Click to Call Today:

 Big "T" traumas are those situations that were either life threatening or negatively life altering (ex: abuse, death or loss of a loved one, assault, experiencing or witnessing a severely distressing event, etc.).
 The big "T" traumas are easier to identify, but often people want to avoid talking about them because the symptoms that can be triggered are so debilitating.
 Little 't' traumas are often dismissed because sometimes people don't want to give them attention because they seem so "little" or "petty", however over time, their effects can add up and can affect us in ways similar to big "T" traumas.

-Once the emotional charge is resolved through trauma treatment, we provide the sacred space for clients to talk through, review, and rewrite their trauma story, so that they are able to find and mine the "gold in the wound."
-We find that this also allows clients to build resiliency to future stressors and traumatic situations, so that they are able to more easily work through those situations without becoming stuck in the symptoms.
+Once the emotional charge is resolved through trauma treatment, sacred space is provided for clients to talk through, review, and rewrite their trauma story, so that they are able to find and mine the "gold in the wound."
+I find that this also allows clients to build resiliency to future stressors and traumatic situations, so that they are able to more easily work through those situations without becoming stuck in the symptoms.